simphotonics/lazy_memo/README.md

 ### 1. Lazy Variables

-Note: To define variables that are going to be initalized *once* use Dart's `late` modifier.
+**Note**: To define variables that are going to be initalized *once* use Dart's `late` modifier.

-To define lazy variables that can be marked for re-initialization use the generic class [`Lazy<T>`][Lazy].
+To define lazy variables that can be marked for *re-initialization* use the generic class [`Lazy<T>`][Lazy].
 It is often useful to declare *lazy* variables using Darts *late* modifier since it makes it possible to